tuhinmitra888/backend-service/README.md

 ## Description
-* This repository consists a backend service written in Sprintboot (version 2.4.4) and Java 11 (version 11.0.9).
-Gradle (version 6.8.3) is uded as a build tool
+* This repository consists a backend service written in Springboot (version 2.4.4) and Java 11 (version 11.0.9).
+Gradle (version 6.8.3) is used as a build tool
 * The development environment was as follows:
 - Operating System: Windows 10
 - Postman is ued to the API endpoints